-We might intuit that exercising choice in logic and assumption will produce different mathematics.
+We might intuit that exercising choice in logic and assumption will produce different mathematics variants.
 Universality will then require showing equivalence of any mathematics model variants.

-Mathematical sufficiency may be validated, providing for a future Eureka moment – our millennia-long thought construction is completed!
-But we now suspect this will not come easily nor from within the current construction, since no set of consistent axioms can validate itself.
+Can mathematical sufficiency be validated, providing for a future Eureka moment – our millennia-long thought construction is completed?
+We now suspect this will not come easily nor from within the current construction, since no set of consistent axioms can validate itself.